zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Stephan says, “It's um...”
 He uses “um” to think of  something to say.
 Of course, he wants to say something nice but he's a little pe rhaps confused.
 Livia says “abstract.”
 She’s describing what the artwork is.
 S tephan couldn't come up with the name perhaps.
 So, Livia helps him by saying it' s abstract art.
 “Abstract” means, as imaginative – when we’re talking about ar t – objects that don't look like real objects.
 They’re are not clearly seen.
 Yo u have to use perhaps your imagination to understand what the symbols or shape s or colors are saying to you in the art.

 Livia says, “It's part of a performance art piece I 'm putting together.”
-“Performance art” is really a kind of drama, kind o f acting, a kind of series of actions that make up the art piece.
+“Performance art” is really a kind of drama, kind of acting, a kind of series of actions that make up the art piece.
 Performance art  typically happens in a given place and time, and if you're not there, then you c an't experience the art.
 It's not like art on the wall at a museum.
 I actually took a  class in performance art, oh, many years ago, back in the early 90’s.
 Performance  art was very popular in Los Angeles.
 There were a lot of well-known artists who  came to Los Angeles to do performance art and there are still places where yo u can go and see performance art here in L.A.
 In fact, in Santa Moni ca, there is a place especially for performance art.

  Well, Livia is talking about her performance art pi ece.
 “Piece,” here just means artwork.
 Livia says, it will really challenge peopl e’s “perception of reality.”
 Your “perception of something” is how you view it, how y ou see it, how you interpret it.
 “Reality” is that which is real, that which is true  – real life – how the world really is.
 Stephan says, “I don't really understand contem porary art.”
 “Contemporary” here means the same as modern – art that has been p roduced recently.
 You can use contemporary also as a noun, when describing a person who is the same age or lived at the same time – is really what we'r e talking about – as another person.
 So, we could say that F. Scott Fitzgerald a nd T.S.
 Eliot were contemporaries.
 They lived at the same time.
 I'm no t sure if they knew each other.
 I don't think so.